 Mold Is Discovered During a Home Inspection.
 What Is Going To Cost To Fix?

-If mold is uncovered during a real estate transaction, how much is it going to cost to fix it?
-The answer depends on several factors discussed below.
-But in some cases, believe it or not, you or someone else might be able to remove the mold yourself without seeking professional help.
+The answer depends on several factors.
+But in some cases, believe it or not, you may be able to remove the mold yourself without seeking professional help.

 Whether or not you can fix the mold problem yourself is based on several factors:

-How handy the individual is.
-You should be comfortable and experienced with doing house hold repairs because even many minor mold jobs (less than 10 sq feet), usually involve using tools, taking down drywall, etc. Do your research or check out our DIY Mold Removal eBook.
+- How handy the individual is: You should be comfortable and experienced with doing household repairs because even many minor mold jobs usually involve using tools, taking down drywall, etc. Do your research or check out our DIY Mold Removal eBook.

-Susceptibility to mold health effects.
-People who are sensitive to mold or who fall into the high risk group above (Pregnant women, the elderly, etc) should not be around mold and should leave the removal to professionals.
+- Susceptibility to mold health effects: People who are sensitive to mold or who fall into the high risk group above should not be around mold and should leave the removal to professionals.

 Mold is discovered during a home inspection.
-Is a mold inspection needed?
+Is it necessary to hire a mold inspector?

-Buyers – what happens if your home inspector finds mold?
-Should you pay for testing.
-The answer is usually no. The reason: once you know you have mold, you just need to get rid of it.
+The answer: usually no. The reason: once you know you have mold, you just need to get rid of it.
 This is the same advice the EPA provides.

 Mold Disclosure Laws